elamrobert443/alternating-led-heart-pcb/README.md

 - Custom 3D-printed stand

 ## Overview
 The circuit uses a 555 timer to generate a square wave.
 A BJT inverter creates the complementary signal needed for the two LED banks to blink in an alternating fashion.
 The design had the goal of maximizing each LED's brightness to ensure visibility during daytime.
 With the amount of LEDs wired in parallel on each bank, transistors were necessary to handle each bank's loads in order to avoid exceeding the 555 timer's maximum rated output current.
+In the event that debugging the board was required, multimeter test points were added to relevant points in each net.

 The PCB was designed in KiCad and manufactured through JLCPCB.
 Component selection included evaluating part substitutions when ordering from JLCPCB to reduce cost while maintaining functionality.
 The custom plastic stand for this board was designed with Autodesk Fusion and printed with a Bambu P1P using standard PLA.
 To prevent the assembled gift from tipping over, the stand was designed so that the weight of the board's batteries minimized the height of the gift's center of gravity.